madbook/reddit-mobile/README.md

   this project.
 2. Also fork and clone any plugins you plan on developing.
 In these, run `npm link` to cause the local version of the plugin to be linked to npm.
+  You'll also want to `npm link` from within `reddit-mobile` so that plugins can resolve circular dependencies.
-3. Run `npm install` to install other dependencies.
+3. Run `npm install` to install other dependencies. `rm -rf node_modules/<plugin_name>` if you are doing local plugin development as well.
-4. Run `npm run build` to build the assets (`npm run watch` to set up a filesystem watcher)
+4. Run `npm run build` to build the assets (`npm run watch` to set up a filesystem watcher, which will include linked plugins.)
 5. Run `npm start` to start the web server.
 Optionally, create a startup script at `start.sh` that sets environment variables and starts the server;
   `start.sh` has been added to the `.gitignore` and will not get checked in.